What Are Walking Abnormalities?

 - bone fractures

-- shin splints (an injury common to athletes, causing pain in the shins)
+- shin splints (an injury common to athletes that

 - tendinitis (inflammation of the tendons)

 - psychological disorders, including conversion

 - inner ear infections

 - nervous system disorders, such as cerebral palsy